lemonbob/todoVue/README.md

 Comparison of todoMVC project using Vue.js Framework.
 (Vue version obviously not in MVC architecture)

 The todolist app has been regarded by many developers as a good baseline by which to gauge performance.
 Many frameworks claim superior performance, claiming the virtual DOM speeds up reneders.
 Previously, I have shown this to be complete bunkum using various method.
-Framworks do, however, provide convenience, however it is convenience at a cost.
+Framworks do, however, provide convenience.

 Therefore this project assesses the Vue.js framework in a direct comparison with native ES6 (vallia JS).